NicouHc/WidgetsProject-Extension/README.md

 ## Description

-**Widgets Project Extension** is an executable that complements [Widgets Project Wallpaper](https://steamcommunity.com/sharedfiles/filedetails/?id=3137947556) of Wallpaper Engine and that allows you to access more options for your widgets, like those of the system. information, weather updates and task notes.
+**Widgets Project Extension** is an executable that complements [Widgets Project Wallpaper](https://steamcommunity.com/sharedfiles/filedetails/?id=3137947556) of Wallpaper Engine and that allows you to access more options for your widgets, system information, weather updates and to-do notes.
 These widgets update in real time and are highly configurable through an intuitive settings panel.

 ## Features

 - **CPU and RAM Monitoring**: Displays real-time CPU and RAM usage.
-- **Weather Updates**: Get updated weather data every 5 hours using the [Open Meteo API](https://open-meteo.com).
+- **Weather Updates**: Get updated weather data using the [Open Meteo API](https://open-meteo.com).
-- **Task Notes**: Manage your task notes directly from the desktop.
+- **Task Notes**: Manage your notes directly from the Extension.
 - **Flexible Configuration**: Customize the project settings through a user-friendly graphical interface.

 ## How It Works